samxshetty/cypher29-careergap-analyzer/README.md

 ---

-## Problem
+## Problem ##
-Students and young professionals often struggle to understand **why their resumes don’t match industry expectations**.
+-
-Guidance is usually **generic, not personalized**, and does not highlight the **exact missing skills** needed for a target role.
+Students and young professionals often struggle to understand why their resumes don’t match industry expectations.
+They may have some skills but lack visibility into which ones are missing for their target job roles.
+There is no quick, AI-powered way to analyze career gaps and get personalized guidance

----
+-

 ## Solution
 Career Gap Analyzer is an AI-powered tool that: